SarahGallagher/tea/README.md

-# Beginners Tutorial for Making Tea
+# Beginner's Tutorial for Making Tea

 Making tea can be very simple!
 To brew your very first tea, you only need: